Vision 2025 loading now

 Why is it needed?

-In the absence of legislation or recognised minimum shared standards for event sustainability, it is important that we, as an outdoor events sector, step forward together to create shared targets and standards that meet the challenges of the climate crisis.
+In the absence of legislation or recognised minimum standards for event sustainability, it is important that we, as an outdoor events sector, step forward together to create shared targets and minimum standards for best practice that meet the challenges of the climate crisis and are work-able for event organisers at different scales.

 Where did this come from?
 A brief history